-- a.
-Snow closures
+- Snow closures

 - b.
 Temporary building closures

 - c.
 Power outages

+- d.
+Cyber-attack on institution

 An emergency notification will not be issued upon confirmation if the notification will, or is likely to:

 - a.
 Compromise the efforts of first responders - b.
 Compromise efforts to assist the victim - c.
 Increase the vulnerability of campus safety - d.
 Compromise efforts to contain, respond to or otherwise mitigate the emergency